baeriivan/vimrc/README.md

 * 'Hello World' > `<p>Hello World</p>` [ `cs'<p>` ]
 * `<p>Hello World</p>` > [ `dst` ]

-*Note : The dot command (repeat last command) does not seem to work with the surround commands.*
+## repeat.vim

+Allow the dot command for surround.vim (as well as other plugins from tpope that I do not use).